Plume raises $85 million to bring smarter Wi-Fi networks to more homes

 Blackspots

-The increase in connected devices in the home — from fridges and smart speakers to TVs and light bulbs — creates more potential for internet blackspots, and Plume’s roster of high-profile investors highlights the importance of maintaining internet throughout.
+The increase in connected devices in the home — from fridges and smart speakers to TVs and light bulbs — has created more potential for internet blackspots, something mesh network companies are eager to fix.

-Charter Communications, which trades under the Spectrum name, is one of the largest cable TV and internet companies in the U.S. and in recently announced that it was adopting Plume’s open source OpenSync framework.
-The framework, launched back in 2018 in partnership with its existing customer Samsung, is available for any company developing its own services — such as Wi-Fi mesh networks, parental control systems, or any new product that requires managed Wi-Fi.
+Charter Communications, which trades under the Spectrum name, is one of the largest cable TV and internet companies in the U.S. and recently announced that it was adopting Plume’s open source OpenSync framework.
+The framework, which launched back in 2018 in partnership with existing customer Samsung, is available for any company developing its own services — such as Wi-Fi mesh networks, parental control systems, or any new product that requires managed Wi-Fi.
 Today, Plume claims more than “650 million devices communicating with 16 million OpenSync switches across 14 million households,” according to a statement.

 By way of example, Charter launched a new “advanced in-home Wi-Fi” service last year, giving its customers greater control and visibility into their home broadband.
 This includes mobile apps that show all devices connected to the network and may also allow homeowners to set up guest Wi-Fi accounts (e.g. for an Airbnb guest) or cut access to a single device (e.g. a child’s smartphone).